What is a Blast Chiller?

 How Does a Blast Chiller Work?

 Blast chillers or freezers operate by blowing forced cooled air over food placed inside.
-These specialized freezers usually have a number of different settings that can be selected depending on if your food is room temperature, chilled, or hot.
+These specialized freezers usually have various settings that can be selected depending on if your food is room temperature, chilled, or hot.

 The temperature of a blast chiller varies depending on the manufacturer.
 The temperature ranges of a blast chiller also differ in temperature based on the setting and current temperature of the food.